apache/openwhisk-runtime-python/tutorials/local_build.md

 XXX_THE_END_OF_A_WHISK_ACTIVATION_XXX
 ```

+### Notes

-#### At this point you can edit python-fib-run.json an try other `fib_n` values.
+- At this point you can edit `python-fib-run.json` and try other `fib_n` values.
 All you have to do is save `python-fib-run.json` and trigger the function again.
 Notice that here we're just modifying the parameters of our function; therefore, there's no need to re-run/re-initialize our container that contains our Python runtime.

-#### You can also automate most of this process through [docker actions](https://github.com/apache/openwhisk/tree/master/tools/actionProxy) by using `invoke.py`
+- You can also automate most of this process through [docker actions](https://github.com/apache/openwhisk/tree/master/tools/actionProxy) by using `invoke.py`